PhilipYip1988/windows-7-installation-guide/readme.md

 \*\* The Windows 7 Professional index of the install.wim was slipstreamed to include USB 3.0 drivers and NVMe drivers giving support for 6th Generation Intel (Skylake) Processors.
 Internet Explorer 11 was slipstreamed alongside a large number of security updates.

-Minor changes can be made using a text editor to switch edition, OEM or channel once the Bootable USB has been created.
+Minor changes can be made using a text editor to switch edition e.g. from Professional to Home Premium, OEM e.g. from Dell to HP or channel e.g. OEM to Retail once the Bootable USB has been created.

+Note that the Windows 7 Profession Edition was given a 2016 Media Refresh.
+The other editions are unmodified Windows 7 SP1 images from 2011... and lack Internet Explorer 11, the USB 3.0 or NVMe drivers.
+For best results these can be integrated alongside a driver pack using NTLite.
+For more details see [Integrating Updates + Drivers using NTLite](./slipstreaming/readme.md).
+On systems with USB 2.0 ports and Storage Controllers that use a SATA port, the outdated image can be used.

 ## Creating a Bootable USB with Rufus